The Causes of Irregular Periods

 Is it an irregular period or unexpected vaginal bleeding?

 Get checked by a doctor – sometimes a small injury to the vagina, cervix, or womb can be mistaken for an irregular period.
 To find out the cause of unexpected vaginal bleeding, you should make an appointment with your GP or a doctor in a sexual health clinic (sometimes called a genitourinary medicine or GUM clinic).
-The doctor will ask you some questions about your health and they may examine the vagina, cervix and womb using a small instrument called a speculum.
+The doctor will ask you some questions about your health and they may examine the vagina and cervix using a small instrument called a speculum.
 This can be a little uncomfortable, although it shouldn’t be painful.
+If needed, they might perform an ultrasound to check the womb, the endometrium (lining of the womb) and the ovaries.

 In case of emergency – if you experience a sudden, severe abdominal pain with unexpected vaginal bleeding, you should call 999 or get someone to take you to your nearest Accident & Emergency department.
 You may also feel dizzy, generally unwell, or you may even collapse.
 This could be a sign that you have a serious bleed and need immediate medical attention.